 Non-covered defects: A warranty should also list defects that do not qualify for free repairs or replacements.
 These often include impressions that do not reach the required sagging depth, issues that arise due to changes in the owner’s personal preferences, or physical damage such as burns, cuts, and stains.
 Problems that occur due to improper support systems or leaving the mattress in its box for too long may also be listed.

 Prorated vs. non-prorated: A warranty may be either completely non-prorated or partially prorated.
 For a non-prorated warranty, the owner will not need to pay additional fees to have a defective mattress replaced.
 Prorated warranties work a bit differently.
 They begin with non-prorated coverage, but after a certain number of years owners will need to pay a certain percentage of the original price in order to replace their defective mattress.
 This percentage usually increases on an annual basis until the warranty expires.

 For example, let’s say a 20-year warranty offers 10 years of non-prorated coverage.
 Beginning in year 11, owners must pay 50 percent of the original mattress price to replace their defective bed.
 In year 12, this rate increases to 55 percent, then 60 percent in year 13, and so on.

-Every mattress model is unique in terms of materials and construction, but most beds sold today fall into one of five general categories based on comfort layer and support core components.
-Each type shares consistent features, but there are model-to-model variations in terms of durability, quality of materials, and other performance factors.
+Every mattress model is unique in terms of materials and construction, but we’ve found that most beds sold today fall into one of five general categories based on comfort layer and support core components.
+Each type shares consistent features, but there are variations in terms of durability, quality of materials, and other performance factors.